 The firmware update notices mention that the updater is capable of dealing with BitLocker on its own, but the needs of any other encryption software would need to be handled by the user.
 To cite the firmware update utility release notes:

 In other words, you can’t just install this update automatically without informing the user.
-The updater could have included detection tools for other common software that use the TPM, and it could have displayed warnings about backing up any encrypted data prior to installing the update.
+The updater could have included detection tools for other common software that use the TPM, and it could have displayed warnings about backing up any encrypted data before installing the update.
 This doesn’t fully mitigate the potential of data loss in cases where the users didn’t understand the message, didn’t know they relied on software that used the TPM, or the TPM firmware update outright failed.
 A staged-update approach could have helped mitigate these issues.
 The update utility could have first disabled the TPM on reboot, and displayed a message on every boot thereafter prompting the user to check that all their software still works and then reboot, re-enable the module, and update its firmware.

 My point is that it’s not beyond the wit of man to handle this update process in a better way than what Lenovo and Infineon (the TPM vendor) decided on.
 At the very least, the user should be notified and made aware about the availability of new firmware rather than being falsely reassured by the Companion app that their “system is up to date.”